-This provides traction to all four wheels and should be used when two or more wheels skid.
+Engage the engine power on all four wheels without engaging the limited slip gear assembly.
+This provides traction to all four wheels evenly and should be used when two or more wheels lose traction.

 Always ride at a slow speed when the ATV is in differential gear lock and allow extra time and distance for maneuvers.